Sociology of Religion (journal)

-Sociology of Religion is a quarterly peer-reviewed academic journal covering the sociology of religion.
-It was established in 1973 as SA: Sociological Analysis, obtaining its current name in 1993.
+Sociology of Religion is a quarterly peer-reviewed academic journal that focuses on the sociology of religion.
+It was established in 1973 under the name SA: Sociological Analysis and adopted its current title in 1993.
 It is published by Oxford University Press on behalf of the Association for the Sociology of Religion, of which it is the official journal.
 The editor-in-chief is Joseph O. Baker (East Tennessee State University).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.476.
+According to the Journal Citation Reports, the journal had an impact factor of 3.476 in 2020.